 New MSL Laboratories

-Nearly two years on from turning the first sod, MSL now has a state of the art new Laboratory.
+Nearly two years on from turning the first sod, MSL now has a new Laboratory.

 Image above: Prime Minister, Rt Hon Jacinda Ardern and Minister for Research, Science and Innovation, Hon Dr Megan Woods along with Callaghan Innovation Senior Leaders enjoyed a preview of the new building prior to keys being handed over to MSL.